You can check on which courses you are an instructor by viewing the My Courses box when you log into Blackboard.

 Multiple deliveries of the same Course

 Each course has a Course Reference Number (CRN).
 The CRN is used to differentiate the delivery of a course by time (e.g. semester, or daytime class and evening class) or space (campus, location).
 The Course Reference Number is appended to the Blackboard course title.
 This is useful if your course has several deliveries.
 You then have a Blackboard course for each delivery of the course.
 The enrolment information taken from Banner will automatically enrol your students onto the correct delivery of the course.
-If you wish to use only one of the courses for all students, regardless of the CRN they are associated with then use self-enrolment with one of those courses and ask your students to self-enrol onto that particular course.
+If you wish to use only one of the courses for all students, it can be arranged so that students on one CRN are “mapped” to the CRN you wish to use.
+This means that whilst the instructor will see all CRNs if you request students on CRN12345 and mapped to CRN67890 then students on CRN12345 will only see CRN67890 on Blackboard.
+Instructors will continue to see both CRNs because the mapping only applies to students.
+This can be requested via a ServiceLine ticket.

 Errors / Omissions